duongnlt/duongnlt.github.io/src/content/blog/Generative Models.md

+---
+title: "Generative Models"
+description: "From ancient history to current trends in the thema of generative models"
+pubDate: "2025-12-13"
+---

 # A Review of Probability

 Before going directly into how these methods work and all the math behind them, let first take a quick review of probability: